learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 2.7.
-What is the purpose of double exclamation?
+## Q. What is the purpose of double exclamation?

 The double exclamation or negation(!!) ensures the resulting type is a boolean.
 If it was falsey (e.g. `0`, `null`, `undefined`, etc.), it will be `false`, otherwise, `true`.